 You can download the “Show or hide updates” troubleshooter for Windows 10 from Microsoft.

 Update, 5/8/23: Microsoft removed the updates troubleshooter from its website for some time, but Microsoft is now offering it for download once again.
 Here is a direct link to the troubleshooter on Microsoft’s website: Download wushowhide.diagcab

 When you run this troubleshooter, it will search for available updates and allow you to “hide” them, preventing Windows from automatically installing them.
 In the future, you can run this troubleshooter again and unhide the updates when you want to install them.

 If you want to temporarily prevent Windows from automatically downloading and installing any updates, you can do it without using the above tool to block updates.
-Just set your current Internet connection as “metered” and Windows won’t download updates while connected to it — at least until you tell Windows the connection isn’t metered anymore.
+Set your connection as metered to prevent Windows 10 from automatically installing most updates.
+We don’t recommend this, though, as this will prevent important security updates from being installed.

 If you don’t want Windows touching your system’s hardware drivers, you can configure Windows to never update the drivers for a specific hardware device.
 You could also disable driver updates entirely and tell Windows Update to never install new driver versions.

 RELATED: How to Prevent Windows from Automatically Updating Specific Drivers

 - › How to Block the Windows 11 Update From Installing on Windows 10